pearcej/complex/_sources/PhysicalModeling/Fractals.rst

 :ref:`Figure 9.6<PM_FIG_6>` shows three 1-D CAs like the ones we saw in :ref:`Section 7.2<CA_2>`.
 Rule 20 (left) generates a set of cells that seems like a line, so we expect it to be one-dimensional.
 Rule 50 (center) produces something like a triangle, so we expect it to be 2-D. Rule 18 (right) also produces something like a triangle, but the density is not uniform, so its scaling behavior is not obvious.

-I’ll estimate the dimension of these CAs with the following function, which counts the number of on cells after each time step.
+We’ll estimate the dimension of these CAs with the following function, which counts the number of on cells after each time step.
 It returns a list of tuples, where each tuple contains ``i``, :math:`i^2`, and the total number of cells.

 .. _PM_FIG_7: